 Rework and Reinstallation

-(a) Remove and rework the diagonal braces of the engine nacelles/pylons, rework the aft pitch load fittings of the wings, and reinstall the diagonal braces with new fuse pins and associated hardware by doing all actions specified in steps 3.B.1. through 3.B.11. inclusive, of the Work Instructions of Boeing Alert Service Bulletin 767-54A0096, Revision 2, dated December 18, 2003, as modified by Boeing Service Bulletin Information Notice 767-54A0096 IN 03, dated April 15, 2004.
-Where the service bulletin directs that the Boeing 767 Airplane Maintenance Manual (AMM) Subject 54-51-01 must be used, either AMM Subject 54-51-01 or AMM Subject 54-51-05 may be used.
+(a) Remove and rework the diagonal braces of the engine nacelles/pylons, rework the aft pitch load fittings of the wings, and reinstall the diagonal braces with new fuse pins and associated hardware by doing all actions specified in steps 3.B.1. through 3.B.11. inclusive, of the Work Instructions of Boeing Alert Service Bulletin 767-54A0096, Revision 2, dated December 18, 2003.
+Do the actions per the service bulletin.
 Do the actions at the later of the times specified in paragraphs (a)(1) and (a)(2) of this AD.

-(1) Prior to the accumulation of 12,000 total flight cycles, or within 6 years after the date of issuance of the original Airworthiness Certificate or the original Export Certificate of Airworthiness, whichever occurs first.
+(1) Prior to the accumulation of 12,000 total flight cycles, or within 6 years after the date of issuance of the original Airworthiness Certificate or the export Certificate of Airworthiness, whichever occurs first.

-(b) For airplanes modified in accordance with the original issue of Boeing Service Bulletin 767-54-0096, dated August 31, 2000: Within 24 months after the effective date of this AD, replace the bushings of the aft pitch load fittings of the wings with new bushings, rework the aft pitch load fittings, and install new fuse pins, by doing all actions specified in steps 3.B.1. through 3.B.10. inclusive, of the Work Instructions Additional Work section of Boeing Alert Service Bulletin 767-54A0096, Revision 2, dated December 18, 2003, as modified by Boeing Service Bulletin Information Notice 767-54A0096 IN 03, dated April 15, 2004.
-Where the service bulletin directs that the Boeing 767 AMM Subject 54-51-01 must be used, either AMM Subject 54-51-01 or AMM Subject 54-51-05 may be used.
+(b) For airplanes modified per Boeing Service Bulletin 767-54-0096, dated August 31, 2000: Within 18 months after the effective date of this AD, replace the bushings of the aft pitch load fittings of the wings with new bushings, rework the aft pitch load fittings, and install new fuse pins, by doing all actions specified in steps 3.B.1. through 3.B.10. inclusive, of the Additional instructions of Boeing Alert Service Bulletin 767-54A0096, Revision 2, dated December 18, 2003.

 Alternative Methods of Compliance